mohammadnusairat/arabic-youtube-transcript-translator/README.md

 As a result, the same video may succeed after previously failing.
 The app handles this gracefully by detecting cookie-related failures and informing the user with a clear message.

-To ensure consistent support for restricted videos in the future, support for browser-based cookies (`cookies.txt`) with `yt-dlp` may be added.
+To ensure consistent support for restricted videos in the future, support for browser-based cookies (`cookies.txt`) with `yt-dlp` must be added.
+I am currently evaluating the following documentations to thoroughly solve this issue: [How to Pass Cookies to YT-DLP](https://github.com/yt-dlp/yt-dlp/wiki/FAQ#how-do-i-pass-cookies-to-yt-dlp) & [Exporting YT Cookies for YT-DLP](https://github.com/yt-dlp/yt-dlp/wiki/Extractors#exporting-youtube-cookies).

 ## Future Improvements
 - Add multi-language support beyond Arabic-English.
 Most prominently Urdu.
 - User authentication and saved transcript history.
-- Export subtitles (SRT, VTT).
 - Real-time transcription and translation streaming.
 - Add support for any raw arabic video
 - Mobile responsiveness and UI polish.

 ## Feedback
 Your feedback, feature requests, and bug reports are welcome via GitHub Issues or email!